Help us take action to advance social justice and equality for all women.

-The Canadian Research Institute for the Advancement of Women (CRIAW-ICREF) has a long history of undertaking research, policy analysis and education on feminist intersectionality and Gender Based Analysis Plus (GBA+).
+The Canadian Research Institute for the Advancement of Women (CRIAW-ICREF) has a long history of undertaking research, policy analysis and education on feminist intersectionality and Gender-based Analysis Plus (GBA Plus).
 CRIAW-ICREF views the application of intersectionality as an on-going process and continuously explores and deepens the application of feminist intersectionality in all our work.

 Over the years, we have developed a wide range of tools for feminist intersectional analysis.
 Our tools and resources are widely used by community and academy-based feminist researchers.
-CRIAW-ICREF also provides research and training services on GBA+ and intersectionality to many different groups, including women’s rights organizations and federal government agencies and departments.
+CRIAW-ICREF also provides research and training services on GBA Plus and intersectionality to many different groups, including women’s rights organizations and government agencies and departments.

 What is “Feminist Intersectionality”?